meghmpatel/meghmpatel/README.md

 - 👋 Hi, I’m @meghmpatel
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development, and learning anything tech!
 - 🌱 I’m currently learning computer science at UIC
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me meghpatel428@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love physical activity
+- ⚡ Fun fact: I love physical activity, and problem solving!

 <!---
 meghmpatel/meghmpatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.